-The adjusted $\beta_i$ confirm that the simulator behaves broadly as one would expect.
-As mass eruption rate increases (either due to its dependence on the plume rise height, $x_1$ via Eq.
-(1) or alterations in (1) caused by $x_3$ ) the quantity of ash in the atmosphere increases.
+The adjusted β_i confirm that the simulator behaves broadly as one would expect.
+As MER increases (either due to its dependence on the plume rise height, x_1 via Eq.
+1 or alterations in 1 caused by x_3) the quantity of ash in the atmosphere increases.
 When the precipitation threshold is higher, higher values of ash in the atmosphere are also predicted.
 This is due to less ash being deposited to the surface as only precipitation rates above the threshold lead to wet deposition.
-When the particle size distribution favours large particles, predicted airborne ash reduces because these heavy particles sediment much more quickly than small particles and therefore are removed from the atmosphere and not available for long-
+When the PSD favours large particles, predicted airborne ash reduces because these heavy particles sediment much more quickly than small particles and therefore are removed from the atmosphere and not available for long-range transport.

-5 range transport.
 Interpretation of the other parameters in the simulation is more complicated, because their interaction terms make it impossible to state that increasing them will consistently move the output in one direction or another.

-Of all the parameters, the plume height drives the output most strongly, followed by the mass eruption rate and the precipitation threshold.
-In all regions, the βi with the highest estimate corresponded to a function of the plume height, x1 (either the x1 term or the x1 term).
-Despite this, the impact of some of the other parameters are not negligible.
-Table 5 contains averages of the expected values of some of the βi across all the regions in which the corresponding parameters were active.
+Of all the parameters, the plume height drives the output most strongly, followed by the MER and the precipitation threshold.
+In all regions, the β_i with the highest estimate corresponded to a function of the plume height, x_1 (either the x_1 term or the x_1^2 term).
+Despite this, the impact of some of the other parameters is not negligible.
+Table 5 contains averages of the expected values of some of the β_i across all the regions in which the corresponding parameters were active.
 The terms chosen for this table were those with the largest expected values.
-It can be seen that x1 is certainly the dominant parameter but others are still influential.
-Note that the appearance of x11 in this table should be viewed with caution: it was only active in a few regions, and one of those (region 63) had a very unusual emulator with particularly high βi.
-It is also interesting to note that x4 and x5 do not appear in this table: although active parameters in many regions, their effects are consistently small.
+It can be seen that x_1 is certainly the dominant parameter but others are still influential.
+Note that the appearance of x{11} in this table should be viewed with caution: it was only active in a few regions, and one of those (region 63) had a very unusual emulator with particularly high β_i .
+It is also interesting to note that x_4 and x_5 do not appear in this table: although active parameters in many regions, their effects are consistently small.
 These parameters refine the emulator slightly, but not nearly as much as the main ones.
-Finally, x9 was rarely active and has a similar physical effect to x7.
+Finally, x_9 was rarely active and has a similar physical effect to x_7 .